Semi-supervised learning for joint SAR and multispectral land cover classification: Related work

 \section{Related work}

-Recently, many researchers have started investigating SSL approaches that do not require labelled data \cite{kolesnikov2019revisiting}.
-In SSL, the training task is created out of the unlabelled input data, leveraging their underlying properties.
-This allows neural networks to learn useful data representations that can be then exploited in any downstream task, while eliminating or reducing the need for annotated data.
-Combining a pretraining phase with SSL and supervised finetuning has been shown to be significantly more effective than pure supervised learning \cite{goyal2019scaling}, when the number of annotated samples is small and the models can exploit huge unlabeled datasets.

-Several different SSL techniques have been presented over the last years.
+Recently, many researchers have started investigating SSL approaches since they do not require external labelled data.
 The most popular approach consists in learning to capture relevant image features by solving a pretext task.
 A wide variety of pretext tasks have been proposed \cite{jing2020self}.
-Some of them involve geometric transformations such as guessing the rotational angle of an image \cite{Doersch_2015_ICCV} or solving jigsaw puzzles \cite{noroozi2016unsupervised}, others consider generation-based tasks such as image inpainting \cite{pathak2016context} and colorization \cite{larsson2017colorization}.
-As discussed in \cite{xiao2020should} and \cite{mul}, choosing the best pretext task is challenging and can depend on the target downstream task, since some transformations are suitable for some tasks but perform poorly for others.
-In Sec. \ref{sec:method_selfsup} we also emphasize that, while some pretext tasks based on geometric transformations can be effective for object recognition in photographs, they are not suitable for land cover classification tasks in remote sensing because they are not focused on capturing the spectral features that discriminate material properties.
+Some of them involve geometric transformations such as guessing the rotational angle of an image, others consider generation-based tasks such as image inpainting.
+More recently, contrastive learning is emerging as a new appealing paradigm for SSL.
+This approach aims at embedding augmented views of the same input close to each other, while trying to separate embeddings from different inputs.
+All the methods following this approach employ a siamese network and a contrastive loss \cite{jaiswal2021survey}, but they differ from each other mainly in the way they collect negative samples.